 - SEEK: Research profile

-I have worked in the School of Nursing, Midwifery and Social Work since 1996 initially as a Lecturer Practitioner until in 2004 I became a full time Lecturer in Nursing.
-The Practitioner element of the Lecturer Practitioner role was based in medicine where my areas of interest in Practice Development and Research included multidisciplinary working and the developments that promoted a self care philosophy of care and the needs of the informal carers of stroke patients.
+I have worked in the School of Nursing, Midwifery, Social Work and Social Sciences since 1996 initially as a Lecturer Practitioner until in 2004 I became a full time Lecturer in Nursing.
+The Practitioner element of the Lecturer Practitioner role was based in medicine where Practice Development was a major component of my role and Research included mulitidisciplinary working and the developments that promoted a self care philosophy of care and the needs of the informal carers of stroke patients.

-My teaching and learning interests include leadership and management, care of the critically ill patient and their families, flexible and work based learning.
-As programme leader for the post qualifying degree BSc (Hons) Enhancing Professional Healthcare Practice and my input to year three of the pre registration programme I am also very interested in the transition from student nurse to qualified nurse and preceptorship.
+My teaching and learning interests include leadership and management, care of the critcally ill patient and their families, flexible and work based learning.
+I am also very interested in the transition from student nurse to qualified nurse and preceptorship.
 I was actively involved in a Whole School Project related to transition.

 Qualifications and Memberships

 Registered General Nurse RGN (from Oldham School of Nursing).
 (1977)

 English National Board (ENB) Course ENB 100 Intensive Care Course (from Manchester Royal Infirmary).
 (1985)

 Teaching in Further Education Certificate City and Guilds 730 (from Oldham College).
 (1987)

 Certificate in Health Service Management (from Salford College).
 (1989)

 Certificate in Education (from Oldham College (1992) / Salford University).